studydefi/studydefi.com/content/blog/tsla-on-mainnet/index.md

 To mint a TSLA token, you'll need a token factory contract.
 This contract is also known as the `ExpiringMultiParty` contract.
 So named because the token will actually expire, more on this later.

-If your desired collateral currency and price feed identifier already exists, then it's possible that a token factory with your desired parameters already exist.
+If your desired collateral currency and price feed identifier already exists, then it's possible that a token factory with your desired parameters already exists.

 If so, all you need to do is call the `create` method of the token factory with the amount of collateral to be staked and the number of tokens to mint: